 In Massachusetts, the police may criminally charge a driver for the offense of leaving the scene of an accident.
 Frequently, driver’s will learn that they have been charged with leaving the scene of an accident when they receive a summons in the mail from the District Court for a criminal clerk magistrate’s hearing on an application for a criminal complaint.
 Alternatively, the police may go directly to the accused’s home and either arrest the suspect or give him or her a ticket listing a criminal offense.

-While the situation may simply have been a misunderstanding, courts generally take this charge very seriously and the punishment for a leaving the scene conviction ranges from fines to jail time.
-Furthermore, if you are convicted of this crime, the Massachusetts Registry of Motor Vehicles will suspend your driver’s license.
+While the situation may simply have been a misunderstanding, courts generally take this charge seriously.
+In the more extreme cases, the punishment for leaving the scene ranges from fines to jail time.
+Furthermore, if convicted of this crime, the Massachusetts Registry of Motor Vehicles may suspend your driver’s license.
 Given the serious nature of these charges, it is often in your best interests to speak with an experienced Boston, Massachusetts leaving the scene of an accident lawyer about your case as soon as possible about your case.

 Criminal Charges following a Leaving the Scene Ticket or Summons in Massachusetts